 A UCD identifies the semantic type of a data value or data model element, saying what type of quantity, in a physical sense, is stored in the value.
 UCDs are defined globally, independent of how they are used.
 UCDs may be used indendently of any data model.
 Multiple data models may define fields which share the same UCD, or multiple fields of a single data model may share the same UCD.
-Since multiple fields even within a single data model fields.
+Since multiple fields even within a single data model may share the same UCD value, UCDs cannot be used to uniquely identify data model fields.
 UCDs however provide a unique capability to identify or associate similar types of fields in independent data models or data instances.